-In December of 2007 a 6% timber inventory was conducted on the property to determine conifer volume per acre, species composition, basal area, stocking levels and stand growth.
-Based on the stand data gathered from the inventory, the 11.5 acres of coniferous forest have the following approximate stand conditions:
+In December of 2007 a 5% timber inventory was conducted on the property to determine conifer volume per acre, species composition, basal area, stocking levels and stand growth.
+The stand data gathered from this inventory, combined with onsite observations made by the professional forester preparing this report, show that the 5.7 acres of coniferous forest have the following approximate stand conditions:

-Species Composition 95% second growth redwood,
+Species Composition 99% second growth redwood,

-5% Douglas-fir
+1% Douglas-fir

-Basal Area 84 square feet per acre
+Basal Area 190 square feet per acre

-Gross Volume/acre (redwood) 13,500 board feet Gross Volume/acre (Douglas-fir) 700 board feet Gross Overall property volume 163,300 board feet
+Gross Volume/acre (redwood) 37,500 board feet Gross Volume/acre (Douglas-fir) 400 board feet Gross Overall property volume 216,000 board feet

 The volume per acre and overall property volume stated previously are gross volumes.
-In general, the net volume for redwood will be about 10% less due to fire scar, rot and other minor defects in the standing timber.
-The defect in the Douglas-fir is higher due to the presence of conk in many of the butt logs and is estimated at 15%.
-With these factors in mind the overall net conifer volume on the property is approximately 146,600 board feet.
+In general, the net volume will be about 10% less due to fire scar, rot and other minor defects in the standing timber.
+With these factors in mind the overall net conifer volume on the property is approximately 194,400 board feet.

 Increment boring data gathered during the timber inventory combined with general tree growth rates in the Santa Cruz Mountains indicate that the conifer component of the forest is growing at an approximate rate of 2.3% per year.
 This growth rate is below the average for managed stands of second growth trees as the property has not been recently harvested and growth rates have begun to decline.
-A growth rate of 2.3% per year equates to an annual increase in the conifer resource of 3,760 board feet over the entire property.
-Converting this figure to cubic feet gives a current growth rate of 313 cubic feet over the entire property, or 27 cubic feet per acre per year.
+A growth rate of 2.3% per year equates to an annual increase in the conifer resource of 4,970 board feet over the entire property.
+Converting this figure to cubic feet gives a current growth rate of 414 cubic feet over the entire property, or 73 cubic feet per acre per year.
 This exceeds the required average of 15 cubic feet per acre per year to classify a property as timberland.